fciaf420/solana-token-listener/README.md

 # Solana Token Listener Bot

-A Telegram bot that monitors channels for Solana token contract addresses, forwards them to a target channel, and tracks token market cap multiples.
+A Telegram bot that monitors channels for Solana token contract addresses, forwards them to a target channel, and tracks token market cap multiples using Jupiter API.

 ## Features